Tony Rothman

 Tony Rothman (born 1953) is an American theoretical physicist, academic and writer.

 Early life

 Tony is the son of physicist and science fiction writer Milton A. Rothman and psychotherapist Doris W. Rothman.

-He holds a B.A. from Swarthmore College, (1975) and a PhD from the University of Texas at Austin (1981), where he studied at the Center for Relativity.
-He continued on post-doctoral fellowships at Oxford, Moscow State University and the University of Cape Town.
+He holds a B.A. from Swarthmore College, (1975) and a Ph.D. from the University of Texas at Austin (1981), where he studied at the Center for Relativity under the supervision of its long-time director Richard Matzner.
+He continued on post-doctoral fellowships at Oxford under Dennis Sciama, Moscow State University under Yakov Zeldovich and the University of Cape Town under George F.R.
+Ellis.

 Career

 Rothman worked briefly as an editor at Scientific American, then taught at Harvard, Illinois Wesleyan University, Bryn Mawr College and from 2005 to 2013 at Princeton University.
-In January 2016 he joined the faculty of NYU Polytech, now known as the Tandon School of Engineering and retired from teaching there in 2019.
+In January 2016 he joined the faculty of NYU Polytech, now known as the Tandon School of Engineering, and retired from teaching there in 2019.